-Bound on three sides by a residential area, the George Fox Newberg campus borders Hess Creek, with a natural setting that is being preserved with its tall trees, ferns, and wildflowers.
-The spacious campus has been developed in recent years according to a master plan that features a campus academic quadrangle; a recreational section with sports center, track complex, and athletics fields; and a living area with major residence halls.
-The facilities include:
+Bound on three sides by a residential area, the George Fox Newberg campus borders Hess Creek canyon, with a natural setting of tall trees, ferns, and wildflowers.
+The spacious campus has been developed in recent years according to a master plan featuring a campus academic quadrangle; a recreational section with sports center, track complex, and athletics fields; and a living area with major residence halls.
+Following is a list of facilities corresponding to the campus map:

-Armstrong House, a Newberg historic building, was constructed in 1923 and purchased by the university in 1995.
+Armstrong House, a Newberg historic building, was constructed in 1923 and purchased by the University in 1995.
 Located at 215 North Center Street, it houses offices for the Office of University Advancement.